 Whether you are a worker, a weekend warrior or a competitive athlete, injuries can happen at the most inopportune time.
+Rest, ice, compression, and elevation (RICE) are first aid for a foot injury, but if your pain is not improved within 24 hours, or if you cannot bear weight on the injury or notice severe swelling or bruising, it’s time to call your podiatrist for an emergency appointment.
+Podiatrists provide specialized care for foot and ankle injuries, from conservative treatment to surgical intervention.
 With urgent referrals accepted, we can correctly identify the cause and effectively treat the problem to minimize downtime in your work and personal life.
 Check out the types of injuries and other conditions we treat.

 Foot and ankle injuries are common among people who participate in sports.
 Several factors can contribute to these injuries, including failing to stretch or warm up properly, not wearing the proper type of shoe, and not taping or providing other types of support for the ankle or foot.
 The most common foot and ankle injuries suffered by people involved in sports are plantar fasciitis, ankle sprains, and Achilles tendon damage or ruptures.
 If not treated properly, these conditions can lead to long-lasting problems.

 Treating these injuries is relatively simple if they are identified and addressed early.
 Many athletes dismiss the initial aches and pains associated with injury as soreness or tired muscles.
 Their first response is often to try working through the pain, which can lead to serious problems.
 Many minor injuries become more serious when athletes continue to put strain and pressure on them.
 Athletes should have unusual aches and pains evaluated by a skilled, licensed medical professional.